 Jamaica Healthcare System & Medical Insurance Options for Expats

-Jamaica does not have highly sophisticated healthcare and hospital infrastructure, but it is a beautiful country with a vibrant culture, beautiful beaches and a welcoming and friendly local population.
-The country’s government is making efforts to provide healthcare for the citizens.
-Only the capital city of Kingston offers comprehensive medical care.
+Jamaica is a country with a vibrant culture, beautiful beaches, and friendly local population.
+The Jamaica healthcare system makes basic medical care available across the island, though there are challenges related to infrastructure, quality, and access—especially in rural areas.
+The government has been making efforts to improve the quality of healthcare in Jamaica for its citizens.
+Sophisticated facilities for medical care in Jamaica— like trauma, specialists’ prognostics, and surgical procedures—are available mainly in Kingston and Montego Bay, whereas small cities, as a practice, have provisions for only primary health care.
 The island has numerous clinics and hospitals.
 However, the majority of them are inadequate in terms of quality.
 Here’s what you need to know about the Jamaican healthcare system and medical insurance options for expats.

-In the past, the country followed a primary organizational pattern for its medical facilities.
-The model was dependent highly on the nursing staff.
+In the past, the Jamaica healthcare system followed a primary organizational pattern for its medical facilities that was highly dependent on the nursing staff.
 The government sector, i.e., the Ministry of Health (MOH), laid the foundation for this system.
 A loosely regulated private sector accompanied this state-sponsored system.
 The country imports most of its drugs, healthcare supplies, and medical equipment.
 Additionally, only a few companies in Jamaica manufacture medical provisions.

 The public sector has been derived from the British National Health Service model.
 It regards health as a public benefit and offers affordable healthcare.
 On the other hand, the private health insurance model provides insurance to around 10% of the public.